Electricity

 Share

-Power was out today throughout Spain and Portugal as well as in Andorra and parts of southern France, in one of the most serious such incidents so far, on a European scale.
+Power was out today throughout Spain and Portugal and parts of southern France, in one of the most serious such incidents so far, on a European scale.
 The European Commission’s Executive Vice President Teresa Ribera and other officials from the EU and the affected countries said there are no indications of sabotage or cyberattack.

 Grid operators and electricity producers are gradually restoring the power supply after a massive outage struck the Iberian peninsula today.
 Prime Minister of Spain Pedro Sánchez convened the National Security Council.
 It is one of the most serious blackouts in Europe in many years.
 The outage spread throughout Spain and Portugal.

-Power was out in Andorra and, briefly, in parts of southern France.
+Power was briefly out parts of southern France.
 Transportation and telecommunications were heavily affected.

 Spanish TSO Red Eléctrica de España called it a “collapse of the Iberian electricity network.”
 The company said it would take six to ten hours to restore it.
 Notably, the production system is relying almost completely on photovoltaics and wind farms at the moment, so just a few hours of solar power production remain.